 Premiere Rush is a newer video editor from Adobe that is for mobile devices and computers.
 It has replaced Adobe’s previous release for this category, which was Adobe Premiere Clip.

-Premiere Rush is a relatively simple but extremely useful video editor.
+Premiere Rush is a simple but extremely useful video editor.
 It doesn’t give you the editing power you’ll find in Adobe Premiere Pro CC, but you can always start a project on your phone using Rush and then export it to Premiere Pro CC to add any necessary refinements.

 Premiere Rush is a cross-device video editing solution that allows users to quickly edit and create video content for social media, like YouTube and Facebook.
 Although it can be used on a desktop or laptop, Rush is ideal for mobile users who want to shoot, edit, and publish straight from their phone or tablet.

-Adobe Premiere Rush lets you edit your clips, adjust the color and audio, add text and titles, with simple easy-to-use tools.
+Adobe Premiere Rush lets you edit your clips, adjust the color and audio, and add text and titles, with simple easy-to-use tools.
 You can access customizable Motion Graphics templates, as well as content from Adobe Stock.

 The free Starter Plan for Premiere Rush is available when you sign-up for Adobe’s free Creative Cloud membership.
 This includes 2 GB of Cloud Storage, unlimited free exports on Premiere Rush mobile, and up to three exported projects on Premiere Rush desktop.

 To use the Blue Yeti in Adobe Rush, open Rush, click on Edit, and in the drop-down menu click Preferences.
 In the Preferences, panel click the down arrow of the Audio Input selection window and click Microphone (Yeti Stereo Microphone).
 Finally, click OK to save the changes.

 You can now add a voiceover to your video project by clicking on the “+” button under the Home icon, choosing “Voiceover”, and then clicking on the red record button beside the voicer track in the video timeline.
-You will see a countdown on screen prompting you to start your voice recording.
-Once you’ve finished click the red button again and the audio waveform of your recording will be displayed in the voiceover track.
+You will see a countdown on the screen prompting you to start your voice recording.
+Once you’ve finished, click the red button again and the audio waveform of your recording will be displayed in the voiceover track.

 Audacity audio software for Blue Yeti